 There are many ways that animals protect themselves from the sun.
 Humans have melanin, as do some animals.
 Melanin is a pigment that protects the skin from ultraviolet (UV) rays.
 Melanin is found in the skin, hair, and eyes.

 Spiders use their silk to create a web, and the web is excellent at stopping the sun’s rays from entering.
 The sunlight reflects off the web, making it not only great sunscreen but also harder for predators to see the spider in its natural environment.
-Spiders even have special hairs on some parts of their body, such as around the eyes and mouthparts, which act as a natural sunscreen.
+Spiders even have fine hairs on some parts of their body, such as around the eyes and mouthparts, which act as a natural sunscreen.

 Spiders don’t suffer from sunburn, and they have no risk of skin cancer.
 The only downside is that the sun’s rays can cause their webs to dry out.

 Jaguars have a few different strategies against UV radiation.
 They include sleeping in the shade under trees during the brightest hours when most harmful rays come down than at other times throughout the day.
-This way, their bodies can rest properly without having any negative effects caused by a lack of protection.
+This way, their bodies can rest without having any adverse effects caused by a lack of protection.

 Meerkats live in burrows that are generally shaded by trees or other objects and use these as shelters from intense sunlight during midday hours when it is most harmful to them (and predators).

 The coloration on their backs helps them absorb more heat during the day, giving off at night when it is cooler outside.
 This helps them stay warm but also stops them from overheating.
-They do this because if meerkats get too hot while sleeping, then there’s an increased risk of dehydration since they need water, just like humans.
+They do this because if meerkats get too hot while sleeping, there’s an increased risk of dehydration since they need water, just like humans.

 One of the ways pigs avoid developing sunburn is by protecting their skin from the sun.
 You may have seen pigs wallowing in mud, but they don’t just do this for fun.
 Pigs cover themselves in mud to protect their skin from the sun.
-When the mud dries, the dry mud blocks harmful rays from the sun and helps to keep moisture in their skin.
-Their snouts also have hard skin that helps them to stop burning.
+When the mud dries, the dry dirt blocks harmful rays from the sun and helps to keep moisture in their skin.
+Their snouts also have hard skin that allows them to stop burning.